 - Even ignoring the cloud services that Golem won’t be providing, the market for supercomputing is small(er) but real.
 CGI rendering is computationally hungry and its scale and frequency is set to grow: animators, designers, and architects increasingly need them.
 Golem will probably not be processing scenes from Disney, but it could open up low-cost rendering options.

-- Golem has many competitors in the blockchain industry and outside.
+- Golem has many competitors in the blockchain industry and outside it.
 Traditional cloud computing does pose a significant source of competition.
 Costs for cloud computing broadly are dropping fast, and in the short-term, Golem is primarily competing with supercomputing (analytics, processing) not providers of the biggest services (SaaS, Iaas, Paas).
-That said, it does seem like they have room to compete in the CGI rendering market, and it’s possible many of these render farms could just join Golem.
+That said, it appears they have room to compete in the CGI rendering market, and it’s possible many of these render farms might ultimately join Golem.

 - The team is well positioned to compete in its initial rendering services market because they have direct experience in it and there is a market need.
 They also have a track record of delivering on projects and the technical background to be credible.

 Product: What is Golem Providing and How?